bioimage-io/JDLL/README.md

 | Tensorflow 2 all APIs but 0.2.0 | https://github.com/bioimage-io/tensorflow-2-java-interface     |
 | Onnx                            | https://github.com/bioimage-io/onnx-java-interface             |

-The information about the engines supported currently by the model runner, for which OS and architectures and which JAR files are required for each of the engines is stored in [this json file](https://github.com/bioimage-io/model-runner-java/blob/main/src/main/resources/availableDLVersions.json) and can be found [here](https://github.com/bioimage-io/JDLL/wiki/List-of-supported-engines).
+The information about the engines supported currently by JDLL, for which OS and architectures and which JAR files are required for each of the engines is stored in [this json file](https://github.com/bioimage-io/model-runner-java/blob/main/src/main/resources/availableDLVersions.json) and can be found [here](https://github.com/bioimage-io/JDLL/wiki/List-of-supported-engines).

-Note that the model runner will be in **constant development** and that it is open to community collaboration, so **pull requests** to the official repository of the model runner to improve functionality or to add new engines are **very welcomed**.
+Note that JDLL will be in **constant development** and that it is open to community collaboration, so **pull requests** to the official repository of JDLL to improve functionality or to add new engines are **very welcomed**.

 # Quickstart
+This section will cover the

-## 0. Setting Up the Model Runner
+## 0. Setting Up JDLL

 Download the dependency and include it in your project